Name: Baumgartner Campground

 Picnic Area: No.

 Recreation: There are many recreational opportunities in this area.
 One of the main attractions at Baumgartner Campground is the hot spring pool.
-There is a play ground area near the pool and a nature trail with educational signs along the way.
+There is a nature trail with educational signs along the way.
 There are several hiking / riding trails in mountains nearby and motorized traffic is allowed on many of them.
 Check trail access through the state for info on these trails.
 There is also a horseshoe pit near the family loop along the river.

 Fishing: Fishing for trout and white fish is available in the South Fork of the Boise River.
 Check the regulations for seasons and limits.
 The river was a trophy trout stream starting about a mile upstream the last time I fished it and we caught a 14 1/2" rainbow!